 The others' reactions is what really sells this as well.
 Every single last person is struck silent and even Nick Fury turns to look at him in horrified disbelief.

-Earlier than that, Banner tells Black Widow "Well, I don't all the time get what I want"... while offhandedly rocking a baby cradle.
+Earlier than that, Banner tells Black Widow that he doesn't always get what he wants... while offhandedly rocking a baby cradle.
 Ow.

 Natasha desperately trying to calm Bruce down so he won't hulk out: "We're gonna be okay.
 All right?
 I swear, on my life, I will get you out of this!
 You will walk away and never, ever..."
 She knows it's her and SHIELD's fault he's here, and that if he transforms not only will she probably be killed, but so will he, through no fault of his own.